 The importance of sustainable food production has become more prominent in recent years, and efforts are being made to reduce land and water requirements, and also the amount of energy that is used to transport and store food.
 According to a report from the United Nations Environment Programme more than half of the food produced globally is lost, wasted or discarded for one reason or another.
 It is clear that better preservation of the food that produced is essential.
 Preservatives, antioxidants and stabilisers all play a role here by keeping food in good condition until they are eaten.
 This reduces waste, and as a result also reduces the need for land, water and energy.

 There are many categories of additives, all of which are designed to do an important job in making foods safer or more appealing.
-The most important are available from our drop down menu at the side of the page; click on them for more information about what they are and what they do.
+The most important are detailed under ‘Choose a topic’ on the right of the page – click on any of the additive categories for more information.